robjohnnoble/robjohnnoble.github.io/_pages/cv.md

 * **2014-2017: Postdoctoral researcher with [Michael Hochberg](https://eec.edu.umontpellier.fr/people/mike-hochberg) at l'Institut des Sciences de l’Evolution de Montpellier, France**
 Evolution and ecology of cancer
 * **2009-2014: DPhil with [Mario Recker](https://emps.exeter.ac.uk/mathematics/staff/mr386) and [Sunetra Gupta](https://www.zoo.ox.ac.uk/people/professor-sunetra-gupta) at the University of Oxford, UK**
-Mathematical modelling of infecious disease
+Mathematical modelling of infectious disease
 * **1999-2003: Master of Mathematics First Class (Hons) at the University of York, UK**
 Pure and applied mathematics and statistics